 What to expect after laparoscopy for endometriosis

-Your daughter will be able to go home 1 to 2 hours after surgery.
-Like any other procedure performed under anesthesia, she may experience nausea and vomiting.
+You or your child will be able to go home 1 to 2 hours after surgery.
+Like any other procedure performed under anesthesia, the patient may experience nausea and vomiting.
 These side effects are related to the anesthesia medicines and the surgeon’s movement inside the abdomen during the procedure.

 A unique side effect caused by laparoscopic surgery is shoulder pain, which may last for 2 to 3 days following surgery.
 This is caused by the carbon dioxide gas used during surgery.
-Your daughter may also experience pain at the incision sites, but this tends to be mild, given the small size of the incisions.
+You or your child may also experience pain at the incision sites, but this tends to be mild, given the small size of the incisions.

-Recovery varies from one patient to the next, but in general, girls can return to most regular activities within a few days to one week.
-Your daughter should not shower for 24 hours after surgery and should not swim or take a bath for one week after surgery.
+Recovery varies from one patient to the next, but in general, you or your child can return to most regular activities within a few days to one week.
+The patient should not shower for 24 hours after surgery and should not swim or take a bath for one week after surgery.

 In addition to routine post-surgery care, we’ll schedule follow-up appointments to discuss all findings from the surgery.
-We can also talk about hormonal treatments to help manage your daughter’s pain long-term and minimize the recurrence of new endometriosis lesions.
+We can also talk about hormonal treatments to help manage any long-term pain and minimize the recurrence of new endometriosis lesions.

 If you have any questions or concerns after the procedure, call the ParentSmart Healthline at 1-855-KID-INFO (543-4636).
 Caring pediatric nurses are available 24 hours a day, 7 days a week to help answer your questions.